 Electronic Modules- Pre-Amps, 2-Band & 3-Band Equalizers, & Buffers

 In 1973 Bill Bartolini began manufacturing magnetic pickups after 11 years of part-time research in the acoustics of nylon string instruments, speaker cabinets, power amplifiers and polyphonic pickups.
-During his first year, he made only quadraphonic and hexaphonic (Hi-A label) pickups.
+During his first year, he made only quadraphonic and hexaphonic (Hi-A label) pickups (now retired).

 In 1975 we brought out our first monophonic designs under the Hi-A label.
 In 1978 we discontinued the Hi-A label.
 From the beginning, and always in response to the needs of many excellent musicians, we have continued to expand our catalog of pickups and electronics.